What You Should Know Before You Make Your First Candle

 These supplies include:

 Wax that is designed specifically for candle making - Make sure you choose a wax (soy, paraffin, palm, etc) hat is right for the candle you want to make.
-Many waxes are designed for specific purposes so make sure you select a container wax for container candles and a different wax for your tarts, pillars, etc. Click here to browse our selection of waxes.>/p>
+Many waxes are designed for specific purposes so make sure you select a container wax for container candles and a different wax for your tarts, pillars, etc. Click here to browse our selection of waxes.

 Candle dye - Crayons are NOT recommended to use as candle dyes because they are not made of wax that is meant to burn like candle wax.
 More often than not, crayons end up clogging your wick which results in a candle that does not burn properly.

-Wicks - Not all are created equal.
+Wicks - Not all wicks are created equal.
 Make sure you purchase a wick that will work with the wax you are using and will ensure a proper melt pool for your candle.
-You can read more about the wicks we sell and choose the proper size wick for your candle in the Guide to Wicking found in the Candle Making University.
+You can read more about the wicks we sell and choose the proper size wick for your candle in the Guide to Wicking found in our Candle Making University.

 Containers and molds - Make sure your glass, metal, or ceramic containers will be able to take the heat from your candle.
+We have a great selection of glass jars and lids to choose from that have all been approved for candle making.
 You’ll also want to make sure your mold can take the heat from the hot wax you are pouring into it.
 Metal or silicone molds are recommended.
-We have a great selection of glass jars and lids to choose from that have all been approved for candle making.

 Equipment - Making candles can be dangerous; you are working with heat and chemicals if you use synthetic fragrance oils.
 You will want to make sure that you have a thermometer to keep an eye on temperatures, a pouring pot that can withstand the heat from your wax and your heat source, a digital scale to measure your wax and fragrance, and possibly gloves to protect your skin from fragrance oils and dyes.